Tim Healy (actor): Career

 Healy appeared in the film Purely Belter as the abusive father of delinquent teenager Gerry and appeared in Coronation Street as Paul Jones, the father of barman Sean Tully.
 Healy previously appeared on the show in 1976 as a bingo caller.
 In 2002, Healy appeared as DS Philip Carter in an episode of Silent Witness.
 2003, Healy appeared as Inspector Colin Duggan in an episode of the BBC drama Murder in Mind.
 In 2009, Healy appeared in the BBC drama Waterloo Road as a Security Guard, Dave Miller, a love interest for Steph Haydock, played by his wife at the time, Denise Welch.
 In 2013, Healy appeared as Eric in the Sky Living Sitcom The Spa for one series.

 When Healy's ex wife, Denise Welch, was a guest on The Paul O'Grady Show, an apparently aged man came on the show to talk about a subject.
 He sounded unwell while Welch was speaking, and to her and everyone's surprise, he revealed himself to be Healy.
-Healy starred in the third series of the ITV comedy Benidorm playing a cross dresser called Lesley.
+Healy appeared in the third series of the ITV comedy Benidorm playing a cross dresser called Lesley.
 He later became a regular in the fourth series in 2011.

 Healy has also had a role in Vic Reeves and Bob Mortimer's show Catterick as a helpful man with a chronically cold wife.
 In November 2013, he filmed a cameo in the first episode of the second series of the BBC sitcom Hebburn.

 In September 2009, Healy became the voice of The Greener Company – a wood-burning stove company based in Lymm, Cheshire.
 Working in conjunction with The Greener Company and Smooth FM, Healy plays the role of David – The Wood-Burning Stove fitter for The Greener Company.
 David is a character in a series of radio commercials used to promote the company.